- ASSISTANT PROFESSOR Medicine, Hematology and Medical Oncology

 He previously was a clinical assistant professor at UCLA on the staff of Cedars-Sinai Medical Center in Los Angeles. where his research focused on nonmyeloablative stem cell transplants for acute leukemia and novel therapies for relapsed central nervous system lymphomas.

 A native Texan, Dr. Steinberg graduated magna cum laude from the University of Texas, Austin, with a bachelor's in history and a minor in biology.
-He earned his medical degree from Texas Tech University School of Medicine, and he completed his residency in internal medicine at St. Luke's and Roosevelt Hospitals (previously teaching hospitals of Columbia University) which is now both members of the Mt.
+He earned his medical degree from Texas Tech University School of Medicine, and he completed his residency in internal medicine at St. Luke's and Roosevelt Hospitals (previously teaching hospitals of Columbia University) which are now both members of the Mt.
 Sinai Hospital System, Dr. Steinberg completed a fellowship in hematology-oncology at Lenox Hill Hospital.
 Subsequently, Dr. Steinberg completed a bone marrow transplant fellowship at Stanford University Hospital and Clinics in Palo Alto, California.
 Dr. Steinberg is board-certified in Medical Oncology, Hematology, and Internal Medicine.

 Fellow of the American College of Physicians (FACP)